schneidermatic/Elastax/miniobs-015/README.md

     **NOTE:** x_setup modifies Kernel parameter and reboots your host system after 30 seconds\
     due to the modifications of the kernel parameter.

-03. a) Go to the use cases miniobs-010
+03. a) Choose the use cases miniobs-015 and generate the ssl-certificate which is needed for running\
+   Kibana in a secure mode so that the 'Alerting' can be enabled.

-        $ cd ~/miniobs/miniobs-010
+        $ cd ~/miniobs/miniobs-015

+    b) Generate the ssl-cert & ssl-key

+        $ docker-compose -f create-certs.yml run --rm create_certs

-    b) Run the docker-compose command for starting the containers
+    c) Start the containers by running the docker-compose command

-        $ docker-compose run -d
+        $ docker-compose up -d

-    **NOTE:** instead of running the docker-compose command you can source the .xrc file for running the function x_up
+    **NOTE:** instead of running the commands in 3b and 3c step-by-step you can source recipe specific '.xrc' file for running the function x_up

         $ . ./.xrc
         $ x_up

-    A list of all 'x_*' short-hand commands you can get by running ...
+    A list of all 'x_*' short-hand commands you can get by running the following command

         $ x_cmd